DHTMLX/docs-diagram/docs/api/editor/scalepreview_property.md

 ### Description

-@short: Optional, defines the scale of items rendered in the left panel of the editor
+@short: Optional.
+Defines the scale of items rendered in the left panel of the editor

 ### Usage